anonymousICVS/PendulumTestBed/README.md

 # A Testbed for Networked Visually Controlled Systems
-Source code and build Instructions for the Inverted Pendulum Testbed

-This repository contains instructions to set up your very own testbed as presented in paper "".
+This repository contains instructions and source code to set up your very own testbed as presented in paper "".

 ## Prerequisites: